Uncork your joy of living !

 • Satisfaction in having a professionally certified level of wine knowledge.

 The Course prepares participants for the CSW Exam, given under the auspices of the Society of Wine Educators, the premier professional U.S. wine society to provide knowledge-based wine exams and certifications.
 The exam covers core principles and fundamentals of wine including viticulture, vinification, grape varieties, wine regions, labeling laws, wine tasting and faults.
 Passing the exam qualifies one as a Certified Specialist of Wine.
+Successful candidates are entitled to add the CSW post-nominal to their professional signature.
+All successful candidates receive a Certificate and a Certified Specialist of Wine pin.

 The CSW Course includes